234th Rifle Division: Into Poland and Germany

-Over the following weeks the Front's right wing forces eliminated the German garrisons blockaded in Schneidemühl, Deutsch Krone, and Arnswalde, but otherwise gained only up to 10km of ground.
-The German 11th Army launched a hastily-planned counteroffensive at Stargard on February 15 and two days later the 47th Army was forced to abandon the towns of Piritz and Bahn and fall back 8-12km.
+Over the following weeks the Front's right wing forces eliminated the German garrisons blockaded in Schneidemühl, Deutsch Krone, and Arnswalde, but otherwise gained only up to 10 km of ground.
+The German 11th Army launched a hastily planned counteroffensive at Stargard on February 15 and two days later the 47th Army was forced to abandon the towns of Piritz and Bahn and fall back 8–12 km.
 Despite this minor setback, the 234th would be awarded the Order of Bogdan Khmelnitsky, 2nd Degree, on April 5 for its part in taking Deutsch Krone.
 As part of the regrouping that followed this unexpected blow the division was reassigned to 89th Rifle Corps of 61st Army, still in 1st Belorussian Front.
 It would remain in this Army for the rest of its existence.

 Berlin Operation

 In the buildup to the offensive on Berlin in April the 61st Army was deployed on the east bank of the Oder from Nipperwiese to Alt Rudnitz.
 By this time the 234th had been reassigned to 80th Rifle Corps.
-The Army was to launch its main attack with its left flank, forcing the river along a 2.5km sector from Hohenwutzow to Neuglitzen.
+The Army was to launch its main attack with its left flank, forcing the river along a 2.5 km sector from Hohenwutzow to Neuglitzen.
 This Corps was deployed on the right flank.
 Within its Corps, the division was in the first echelon while the 212th Rifle Division in second echelon.
-Although the main offensive began on April 16, 61st Army did not attack until the next day, when it won a bridgehead 3km wide and up to 1,000m deep.
-By the 22nd the Army had cleared the Oder and Alte Oder and had turned its front completely to the north; three days later it had reached points 55km west of the Oder.
+Although the main offensive began on April 16, 61st Army did not attack until the next day, when it won a bridgehead 3 km wide and up to 1,000m deep.
+By the 22nd the Army had cleared the Oder and Alte Oder and had turned its front completely to the north; three days later it had reached points 55 km west of the Oder.
 On April 29 it forced the Havel River in the area of Zehdenick against minimal resistance.
-Finally, on May 2, having advanced 60km during the day against no resistance, it reached the Elbe River in the area of Havelberg, and the next day met up with elements of the U.S. 84th Infantry Division near Gnefsdorf.
+Finally, on May 2, having advanced 60 km during the day against no resistance, it reached the Elbe River in the area of Havelberg, and the next day met up with elements of the U.S. 84th Infantry Division near Gnefsdorf.

 For its actions in the recapture of Stargard, Naugard, and Polzin the division received its final decoration, the Order of Suvorov, 2nd Degree, on April 26.
 On the same date the 1298th Artillery Regiment was awarded the Order of the Red Banner for its part in the same fighting.